 Tariff Concession Orders

-A Tariff Concession Order will be granted on imported goods if substitutable goods are not produced in Australia.
+We will grant a Tariff Concession Order on imported goods if substitutable goods are not produced in Australia.
 If granted, the Tariff Concession Order allows duty free entry of the product into Australia.

 Valuation of imported goods

 The undervaluation of customs value is a key area of compliance focus.
 This includes a focus on the failure to include production assist costs in the customs value.
 Undervaluation of goods imported into Australia impacts on government revenue and creates an uneven playing field for entities operating in the trading environment.